tjdavey/http-mail-send/README.md

 - `attempt` - *Number* - The number of attempts to make for each provider in `providerOrder`.

+### Frontend Endpoint Configuration

+The frontend must be configured with a path to the endpoint for sending emails.
+This can be done by setting the `REACT_APP_SEND_EMAIL_ENDPOINT` environment variable when running the service.

+When run from docker this can be configured from `docker-compose.yml` and in development and deployment [create-react-app's `.env` files](https://facebook.github.io/create-react-app/docs/adding-custom-environment-variables#adding-development-environment-variables-in-env) can be utilised.
+See `frontend/.env.development` for an example of this.

 ## Development (and running the service locally).

 ### Prerequisites

 - Node.js 10.x
+- NPM 5.x+
+- Yarn

 ### Service